nmind/standards-checklist/checklists/bronze.md

 Some of these can be enforced by GitHub.

 - [ ] If a package / compiled-code ― successfully builds / installs.
-If containerized, container availble or build recipe succeeds
+If containerized, container available or build recipe succeeds
 - [ ] Provide / generate / point to test data
 - [ ] Provide instructions for users to run tests